-As it’s made from wood, this has plenty of points where you could mount an external phone or tablet holder to use in conjunction with your workout.
-Whether it’s a motivational video on Youtube, your favourite series on netflix, or a video of the view from a boat as you’re travelling through the water ,this is an excellent little side addition that you could add to tailor your use of this machine.
+As it’s made from wood, this has plenty of points where you can mount an external phone or tablet holder to use in conjunction with your workout.
+Whether it’s a motivational video on YouTube, your favourite series on Netflix, or a video of the view from a boat as you’re travelling through the water, this is an excellent little side addition that you could add to tailor your use of this machine.

 The Athletes Option